-Converse College participates in both federal and state loan programs which are available to graduate students who are enrolled at least half-time (minimum of six credits; students enrolling in less than six credits are not eligible for aid).
+Converse College participates in both federal and state loan programs which are available to graduate students who are enrolled at least half-time.
 To apply, a student must complete the Free Application for Federal Student Aid (FAFSA) every year.
-The FAFSA covers the fall semester, Jan term, spring semester, and subsequent summer semester(s).
+An application covers the fall semester, Jan term, spring semester and subsequent summer semester.
 For MFA's, the application covers summer/fall and Jan/spring semesters.
-The address for FAFSA on the Web https://studentaid.gov/.
-The student should apply for an FSA User ID (at the same website) prior to starting FAFSA on the Web so that the application can be signed electronically and tax information can be transferred from the IRS.
+The address for FAFSA on the Web is www.fafsa.gov.
+The student should apply for an FSA ID (previously referred to as a PIN) prior to starting FAFSA on the Web so that the application can be signed electronically and tax information can be transferred from the IRS.
 Converse's Title IV school code is 003431.